crcdng/nft-reading-list/reading.md

 #### Economy / Gouvernance / Legal

-If I Only had a Heart: A DisCO Manifesto (2019).
+DisCO.coop (2019) If I Only had a Heart: A DisCO Manifesto.
 DisCO.coop, Transnational Institute and Guerrilla Media Collective.

+Kerr, D. and Jennings, M. (2022) A Legal Framework for Decentralized Autonomous Organizations.

 #### Environmental Impact